imatpot/synus/docs/developer-documentation.md

 ### Having trouble finding the emoji in my code?

-Usually, custom emoji are retrieved via one of two methods.
+Usually, custom emoji are retrieved via one of two methods.<br>
 They're either referenced directly in a string like
 ```md
 <:mavna:520310830240366602>